 During surgery, the surgeon can record video or take screenshots from any connected external video sources, such as endoscope, microscope or lamp camera, as well as applications running on Buzz.
 Information from O.R. tracking applications, such as surgical checklists and time tracking, is automatically exported to the patient record in the HIS and available immediately after surgery.

-Post-surgery, documentation is automatically or manually transferred to the preferred picture archive or storage location (PACS, HIS, VNA, USB drive) and is accessible immediately on any client PC or connected iPad through the hospital HIS for review or patient consultation.
+Post-surgery, documentation is automatically or manually transferred to the preferred picture archive or storage location (PACS, HIS, VNA, USB drive, Quentry Cloud Services) and is accessible immediately on any client PC or connected iPad through the hospital HIS for review or patient consultation.

 Surgical recordings can be saved in a temporary scalable storage server until they are edited with the Brainlab Video Editor, ensuring only the most relevant data is stored on the patient record in the HIS or downloadable in MP4 format.

 Learn more about how Brainlab integrates information from HIS, PACS and VNA in the O.R. with a simple data node.